PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 * Capture configuration differences made on the NGFW into set commands and automation skillets
 * Learn how to use Panhandler tooling

-However, In order to be able to run valid set commands to begin with, there are a number of prerequisites that must be satisfied.
+However, in order to be able to run valid set commands to begin with, there are a number of prerequisites that must be satisfied.

 Prerequisites